hoffmangroup/genomedata/doc/genomedata.rst

 .. note::
-    As of the time of writing this document, the latest PyTables release (3.1.1) currently doesn't not install with later versions of Cython.
+    As of the time of writing this document, the latest PyTables release (3.1.1) currently doesn't install with later versions of Cython.
 The command listed above is a known prerelease commit that works with later versions of Cython and with Genomedata.